Byron Buxton Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.75 team ERA that ranks fourth among all MLB pitching staffs.
+- The Mariners have the fourth-ranked team ERA among all MLB pitching staffs (3.77).

-- Mariners pitchers combine to give up the second-fewest home runs in baseball (94 total, one per game).
+- Mariners pitchers combine to allow 96 home runs (one per game), the third-fewest in baseball.

-- His most recent time out came on Sunday, July 9 against the Houston Astros, when the righty threw seven innings, surrendering one earned run while allowing three hits.
+- The right-hander's last appearance was on Saturday, July 8 against the Houston Astros, when he tossed six innings, surrendering one earned run while giving up three hits.

+- In seven games this season, the 23-year-old has amassed a 3.63 ERA and 11.2 strikeouts per nine innings, while allowing a batting average of .212 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.